kintone-labs/kintone-ui-component/docs/document/docs/guides/how-to-use-kuc-types-in-typescript.md

 ![dropdown props image](assets/kuc-dropdown-props.png)

 You can choose any component of KUC to develop your application.
-Now you use some type definition in your project:
+Now you can use some type of definition in your project:
 1. Items property (ex: DropdownItem)
 2. Component property (ex: DropdownProps, DatePickerProps)